-If you purchase loafers in spite of having concerns about the fit or comfort, you may end up avoiding that pair and leaving it to sit in your closet — a waste of money, to be sure.
+If you get loafers in spite of having concerns about the fit or comfort, you may end up avoiding that pair and leaving it to sit in your closet — a waste of money, to be sure.

 Merchant, brand, and quality of craftsmanship determine loafer prices.

 Inexpensive: In the lower price range, expect to pay from $18 to $45.
 Women’s loafers in this range may use synthetic or inferior quality leather.
-It’s a good value when you’re looking for a specific color or style to tie an outfit together, but don’t expect the long-term durability of more expensive loafers.
+It’s a good choice when you’re looking for a specific color or style to tie an outfit together, but don’t expect the long-term durability of more expensive loafers.

 Mid-range: Mid-range classic women’s leather loafers cost from $45 to $165.
 These loafers tend to be name brand, comfortable, and well crafted.